Bomb suspect Cesar Sayoc has long record, including bomb threat

 The stickers included images of American flags and what appeared to be logos of the Republican National Committee and CNN, though the writing surrounding those images was unclear.

-President Donald Trump promised Sayoc would be prosecuted to the "fullest extent of the law."

-The case against Sayoc will be handled by federal prosecutors in the Southern District of New York, ABC News reported.
+The case against Sayoc will be handled by federal prosecutors in the Southern District of New York.
 Sayoc is required to appear first in the jurisdiction in which he was arrested, the Southern District of Florida.

 The development came amid a coast-to-coast manhunt for the person responsible for a series of explosive devices addressed to CNN and prominent Democrats including former President Barack Obama, former Vice President Joe Biden and Hillary Clinton.